-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% accurately perform time value of money calculations;

 The purpose of this module is to give students a proper foundation in important mathematical skills needed to pursue studies in accounting, business, finance and economics.
 Students are taught various topics in fundamental algebra and graphs with direct applications in the relevant fields.